 Choices, mechanics, and competition: The many facets of voting in Arizona

 It’s easy to get misty-eyed about voting.
-But it is just as important to be clear-eyed about the strengths and weaknesses of our systems.
-Emotion must be matched by dollars and innovations to have voter participation by as many Arizonans as possible.
+But it is just as important to be clear-eyed about our systems’ strengths and weaknesses and how they can be improved to ensure participation among Arizonans.

 By Nancy Welch